Types of Treatment

-After you get a recommended treatment plan from your provider, take your time to study your treatment options.
+After you get a recommended treatment plan from your provider, take time to study your treatment options.
 Talk to those closest to you.
 Consider getting a second opinion.

 Make thoughtful, informed decisions that are best for you.
 Each treatment option has risks and benefits to consider along with your own values and lifestyle.

-Local therapy removes the cancer from a limited (local) area, such as the breast, chest wall or lymph nodes in the underarm area.
+Local therapy removes the cancer from a limited (local) area, such as the breast, chest wall and lymph nodes in the underarm area.
 It also helps ensure the cancer doesn’t come back to that area.